Clinical Trial Management

 Our statisticians each have over ten years of experience analysing data from eye research studies.
 Statistical input proves useful at every stage of research from study design decisions including sample size calculations and data structure through to multivariate analysis.
 Previous projects have included: analysing large international cohort study datasets, pooling epidemiological datasets for meta-analysis and assessing efficacy in clinical trial data.

-In 2017 we will run a 4 hour face-to-face TransCelerate-approved course for busy clinical trial staff and clinicians.
+In 2018 we will run two 4 hour face-to-face TransCelerate-approved course for busy clinical trial staff and clinicians.
 The first course will run on the 19th of April 2018 and the second course will be available around May and September with dates to be confirmed.
 Click here for further details.

 The costs for all our services are competitive and in keeping with “fair market value”.
 We maintain a fee schedule across the Clinical Trials Research Centre (CTRC) and CERA to ensure consistency and transparency.